 What Does Margin Trading Mean in Terms of Cryptocurrency?

 Margin trading with cryptocurrency allows users to borrow money against their current funds to trade cryptocurrency “on margin” on an exchange.
-In other words, users can leverage their existing cryptocurrency to increase their buying power (generally paying interest on the amount borrowed, but not always).
+In other words, users can leverage their existing cryptocurrency or dollars by borrowing funds to increase their buying power (generally paying interest on the amount borrowed, but not always).

-TIP: Some exchanges will only offer margin trading to investors who meet certain stringent criteria, others are more flexible (and will let you trade on margin if you have enough funds to cover the trade).
-For an example of an exchange that requires meeting a criteria, with GDAX you must be an Eligible Contract Participant (“ECP”, as defined in Section 1a(18) of the Commodity Exchange Act and applicable regulations thereunder).
-That generally means if you aren’t an accredited investor or don’t to have access to a good bit of capital individually or through a partnership, then you cannot do margin trading on GDAX.
+TIP: Some exchanges will only offer margin trading to investors who meet certain stringent criteria, others are more flexible and will let you trade on margin if you have enough funds to cover the trade.
+For an example of an exchange that requires meeting criteria, with GDAX you must be an Eligible Contract Participant (“ECP,” as defined in Section 1a(18) of the Commodity Exchange Act and applicable regulations thereunder).
+That means if you aren’t an accredited investor or don’t to have access to a good bit of capital individually or through a partnership, then you cannot do margin trading on GDAX.
 Meanwhile, Kraken allows margin trading for all of their Tier 1 – 4 clients.

 Margin Trading on Kraken Bitcoin Exchange.